top of page

 Ghosh Yoga is for you!

 Ghosh Yoga is a therapeutic, rejuvenating practice for the health of body & mind.
-Postures are brought together to work on a system of tension & release / effort & stillness.
+Postures are brought together to work on a system of muscle control - tension & release / effort & stillness.

 Classes are for beginners & regulars, easy to follow and with healthy amounts of challenge to progress both body & mind in strength, relaxation & understanding.